peter88213/nvhelp-de/source/book_view.rst

 Titel und Beschreibung are displayed in an editable "Karteikarte".

-The editing of book Titel and author can be completed by pressing the ``Enter`` key.
+The editing of book Titel and author can be completed by pressing the Eingabetaste.
 Changes to the description are applied when the mouse is clicked anywhere outside the text input field.